You have many options for European kitchen designs. But why would you settle on Scandinavian?

 Going all white might be boring to most people.
 Assuming you’re one of them, the Scandi kitchen allows for a little bit of colorful experimenting, albeit in a regulated manner.

-For instance, a mix of chic kitchenware with floral patterns pops of bright yellow or green, and pastel hues that provide a breezy summer charm, coupled with a neutral backdrop provide a nicely toned kitchen that is not too colorful for a Scandinavian European kitchen design.
+For instance, a mix of chic kitchenware with floral patterns, pops of bright yellow or green, and pastel hues that provide a breezy summer charm, coupled with a neutral backdrop, provides a nicely toned kitchen that is not too colorful for a Scandinavian European kitchen design.

-You can also experiment with some wallpaper or colorful geometric tiles to break the monotony, in case you have a monochrome backsplash.
+If your backsplash is monochrome, you can also experiment with wallpaper or colorful geometric tiles to break the monotony.

 2. Industrial Scandinavian

-This design focuses on yet another core element of the Scandinavian kitchen design – texture.
-The industrial Scandinavian kitchen design features a mixture of leather, poured concrete, and wood to create a Nordic, industrial, and all-round chic kitchen.
+This design focuses on another core element of Scandinavian kitchen design—texture.
+The industrial Scandinavian kitchen design combines leather, poured concrete, and wood to create a Nordic, industrial, and chic kitchen.

-A bit of metal is added to the final design, with the center island/table featuring a concrete top, wood base, and metallic legs painted in black.
+The final design includes a bit of metal, with the center island/table featuring a concrete top, wood base, and metallic legs painted in black.

 3. Take Full Advantage of Minimalism for Small Kitchens

 Most people have small kitchens.
-And while the one-wall layout or galley layout seems to be the best kitchen layout options you can use for your limited space, the specific design always seems to be a question of debate.
+While the one-wall or galley layout seems to be the best option for limited space, the specific design is always a question of debate.

 Well, the Scandinavian European kitchen design should be your go-to.

-You can then experiment with inherently light colors, to create an airy, roomy feel in the kitchen.
+You can experiment with inherently light colors to create an airy, roomy feel in the kitchen.

 4. Light and White Hues